 The original Wheel of Fortune slot was launched by IGT in 2006.
-Since then, there have been a few hundred iterations, all delivering fantastic gameplay and rewards.
-It’s one of the best slot machines in Vegas, and certainly among the most rewarding.
-The jackpot versions of the Wheel of Fortune slot have delivered over $3 billion in payouts, making it one of the best paying slots in Vegas.
+Since then, there have been a few hundred iterations, all delivering fantastic gameplay, and rewards.
+It’s one of the best slot machines in Vegas and certainly among the most rewarding.
+The jackpot versions of the Wheel of Fortune slot have delivered over $3 billion in payouts, making it one of the best-paying slots in Vegas.

 Wizard of Oz

-There have been more than a few spin-offs from the original slot game which are just as appealing.
+There have been more than a few spin-offs from the original slot game, which are just as appealing.
 The original game is one of the loosest slots on the Strip, so it’s well worth your time and money.

 Ready to win your first jackpot?
 Nothing beats spinning a jackpot slot in Vegas.
-That goes double if we’re talking about loose slots in Vegas like Jackpot Party.
+That goes double if we’re talking about loose slots in Vegas, like Jackpot Party.

-Playing Slots Online in Nevada?
+Playing Online Slots in Nevada?

-As crazy as it sounds, you can’t actually play any of these slots online in Vegas.
+As crazy as it sounds, you can’t actually play any of these slots online while in Vegas.
 There are only a few states in the US where real money online casino gaming is permitted.
 These are New Jersey, Pennsylvania, Michigan, West Virginia, and Delaware.

-Slots fans, if you want to play on some of the best online operators in these states, you can see our guides on the best slots to play at:
+For online slots fans, if you want to play on some of the best online operators in these states, you can see our guides on the best slots to play at:

 - BetMGM Casino Slot Games